Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 The best support team around

 A2X is renowned for its knowledgeable and helpful support team, all of whom have experience in the bookkeeping and accounting space.
 The team is qualified and equipped to help users find a solution, and they never follow unhelpful or inflexible scripts.
-In addition, there’s also a support center with articles on completing an Amazon QuickBooks integration and a blog and ecommerce accounting hub where you can learn more about ecommerce accounting in general.
+In addition, there’s also a support center with articles on completing an Amazon QuickBooks Online integration and a blog and ecommerce accounting hub where you can learn more about ecommerce accounting in general.

 Inventory reports available